msveshnikov/cyberia/README.md

 # TODO

--   Optimize perf and render only tiles in the viewport, skip otside
+-   Optimize perf and render only tiles in the viewport, skip outside